orphanlol/school-cheats/README.md

 I am working on updating this repository as much as I can, but my busy work schedule may impede with that.
 I read every suggestion that you make, and I will be adding them when I have the time
 ## <u>Do you take requests for hacks?</u>
 Yes, I do.
 However, you should search if the hack exists first before requesting me to make it, and be warned that it might take a lot of time due to my busy schedule.
 Feel free to suggest any hacks for me to work on.
-## <u>Why are there no I-Ready hacks on here?</u>
-I-Ready recently patched any bookmarklets, and I did not feel inclined to put any hacks that don't work on the school chromebooks.
-You can search for ones on GitHub, though. (a great one is [jVoid](https://github.com/j6xontop/jVoid))
 ## <u>Are you going to add a free Chat-GPT onto here?</u>
 Yes, I am working on it.
 It has been delayed due to openai's buggy api, but you can search for ones online if you want it.
 # Tips & Tricks